 Don’t Close Taps All the Way

-Closing taps might seem to make sense during the winter, but most experts have advised against it.
-Don’t close taps all the way.
-Leave enough room for a drop of water to exit provides air flow that stops water from becoming stagnant.
+Closing taps might make sense during the winter, but most experts have advised against it.
+Don’t close taps all the way; leave enough room for a drop of water to exit.
+This will provide airflow that stops water from becoming stagnant.
 This helps to prevent most outside taps (and their connected pipes) from going completely cold.

 How To Thaw a Frozen Pipe